About Us

 Breastfeeding

 Breastfeeding offers babies and moms a huge advantage physically, emotionally, and financially.
-Your breast milk provides the perfect nutrition for your baby—offering over 1500 nutrients.
-Studies have shown these nutrients, along with the interaction between the mom and baby, offer many benefits.
-Breastfeeding helps to promote brain development, protects the baby from illness, and encourages a special bond with mom so the baby feels more secure.
-Breastfeeding also helps prevent postpartum complications like depression, aids in weight loss, and helps mom recover from the delivery faster.
-Providing breast milk to your baby is free, while formulas can cost $2500 or more for the first year.
+Your breast milk provides the perfect nutrition for your baby — offering over 1,500 nutrients.
+Studies have shown these nutrients, along with the interaction between mom and baby, offer many benefits.
+Breastfeeding helps promote brain development, protects the baby from illness, and encourages a special bond with mom so the baby feels more secure.
+Breastfeeding also helps prevent postpartum complications like depression, aids in weight loss, and helps mom recover from delivery faster.
+Providing breast milk to your baby is free, while formulas can cost $2,500 or more for the first year.

 Having trouble?
 Need your questions answered?

 Breastfeeding can be new and different, especially if this is your first baby.
-Having a new baby can feel overwhelming.
 You don't have to figure it all out alone.
-We are here to support you in your breastfeeding journey!
-All of our WIC staff are trained lactation educators.
-They are available in each office to support your transition into breastfeeding with education and early breastfeeding guidance.
-If you have any questions contact your nearest office and ask for the WIC program.
+All of our WIC staff are trained lactation educators, available in each office to support your transition into breastfeeding with education and early guidance.
+Contact your nearest office and ask for the WIC program.

 Breastfeeding Peer Counseling Program